Twins vs. Giants Player Props Betting Odds

 Estrada Stats

-- Estrada has recorded 55 hits with 10 doubles, a triple, six home runs and nine walks.
+- Estrada has collected 55 hits with 10 doubles, a triple, six home runs and nine walks.
 He has driven in 17 runs with 12 stolen bases.

-- Estrada hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 games he is hitting .214 with three doubles, a triple, a walk and three RBI.
+- Estrada has recorded a base hit in seven straight games.
+During his last 10 outings he is batting .214 with three doubles, a triple, a walk and three RBI.

 Estrada Recent Games